-Transmission of any material in violation of any federal or state law is prohibited.
+Transmission of any material violating any federal or state law is prohibited.
 This includes, but is not limited to:

-• threatening, harassing, defamatory or obscene material
+- threatening, harassing, defamatory, or obscene material

 - copyrighted material

 - plagiarized material

 - material protected by trade secret or

-- blog posts, Web posts, or discussion forum/replies posted to the Internet which violate federal or state law
+- blog posts, Web posts, or discussion forum/replies posted to the Internet that violate federal or state law

-Tampering with or theft of components from District systems may be regarded as criminal activity under applicable state and federal laws.
-Any attempt to break the law through the use of a District computer/network/Internet account may result in prosecution against the offender by the proper authorities.
+Tampering with or stealing components from District systems may be considered criminal activity under applicable state and federal laws.
+Any attempt to break the law by using a District computer/network/Internet account may result in prosecution against the offender by the proper authorities.
 If such an event should occur, the District will fully comply with the authorities to provide any information necessary for legal action.